Štěpán Zavřel

-Štěpán Zavřel (26 December 1932 – 25 February 1999) was a Czech painter, fresco creator, graphic artist, and writer.
+Štěpán Zavřel (25 December 1932 – 25 February 1999) was a Czech painter, fresco creator, graphic artist, and writer.

 He lived and studied in Czechoslovakia until 1959, then he emigrated to Italy.
 There he studied at Accademia di Belle Arti di Roma.
 Afterwards he traveled through whole Europe, during this time he arranged exhibitions of his own works.
 In 1968 he finally settled in Rugolo, small village in the region Veneto in Italy, where he lived until his death in 1999.
-In 1971, he co-founded the Zurich-based publishing house Bohem Press with Otakar Božejovský. Štěpán Zavřel founded there The International School of Illustration which exists till now.
+In 1971, he co-founded the Zürich-based publishing house Bohem Press with Otakar Božejovský. Štěpán Zavřel founded there The International School of Illustration which exists till now.

 Legacy

 In 2009, on the tenth anniversary of his death, a collection of accounts by those who knew him was published in the Czech Republic.

-In September 2011, the Museo Artistico Štěpán Zavřel of Spazio Brazzà (Udine - Italy) was established dedicated to his life and works.
+In 2011, a museum dedicated to his works (Museo Artistico Štěpán Zavřel of Spazio Brazzà (Udine - Italy)) was established.